Training area: disability equality rights

 Ruben’s is originally from America and had his left leg amputated at the hip after a road traffic accident in California.
-He is passionate about disability equality, the meaning of disability legislation and how it can help people with disabilities day-to-day.
+He is passionate about disability equality, the meaning of disability legislation and how it can help disabled people to full-fill their life.

 While studying business management at university, Ruben attended 2 years of acting classes to help him gain presentation skills he would need as a business owner.

 He had been running a successful business for 11 years when he was struck by a hit-and-run driver while riding his motorbike.
 He spent 5 weeks in a coma and 6 months in hospital before coming home and continuing to run his business from bed.
 He was almost unable to mobilise for another 2 years, as doctors tried to save his leg.

 In January 2007 it was decided that his leg would require to be amputated.
 After the amputation, later that same year, Ruben found love online and sold everything he owned to move to the UK to join the woman who became his wife.